mridul037/mridul037/README.md

 **Quote of the hour:**

-That language is an instrument of human reason, and not merely a medium for the expression of thought, is a truth generally admitted.
+Sometimes, the elegant implementation is a function.
+Not a method.
+Not a class.
+Not a framework.
+Just a function.

-~ George Boole
+~ John Carmack
 <pre>

 </pre>